AIT-Lablink/lablink-examples/docs/installation.rst

    mvnw clean package

-**NOTE**:
-This command will start `Maven <https://maven.apache.org/>`_, a build automation tool for Java, in the background.
+.. note:: This command will start `Maven <https://maven.apache.org/>`_, a build automation tool for Java, in the background.
   It will compile the Java source files from subfolder *src* and put all generated outputs in a subfolder called *target*.
   The first time you run this script, all dependencies will be copied to your local system, which may take a while and produce a lot of output in your terminal.
   The build process is configured through the `Project Object Model <https://en.wikipedia.org/wiki/Project_Object_Model>`_, which is stored in the :github_blob:`pom.xml` file

 By default, this will also retrieve all other Lablink resources that are required to run the examples.
 More specifically, the following JAR files are copied to sub-folder *target/dependency*: